electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 The real solution here is to use `h1` for 'Introduction', and to make it *look* less prominent than 'Part 1' in our CSS stylesheets.

 Maintaining a consistent tree structure can be harder than it looks.
 Keep your eyes peeled for broken tree structures in the documents you edit!

-## Accuracy and consistency

-That was a lot to take in.
-It only remains to highlight what you've already noticed: communicating with computers requires absolute accuracy and consistency.

-If you're already the kind of person who loves accuracy and consistency, you and computers should get along well.
-They will still test your patience often!

-## Further reading

-- [The Machine in Us/ing Us](https://www.youtube.com/watch?v=NLlGopyXT_g){:.show-url}, a video by Michael Wesch about how XML lets humans and machines communicate.
-- [Person in Lotus Position](https://99percentinvisible.org/episode/person-lotus-position/){:.show-url}, a fun podcast from 99 Percent Invisible about adding new characters – and emojis in particular – to the Unicode character set.